 The Business department of College of the Ozarks offers programs in accounting and business administration.
 The goal of the Business Department is to provide specific vocational training in each of these fields as well as preparation in the five-fold mission areas of the college: academic, vocational, Christian, patriotic, and cultural.
 With the training received at College of the Ozarks, a business student is very well prepared to enter the world of work, equipped with a bachelor's degree in business and real-world, hands-on experience.

-Opportunities for students to apply the business knowledge they are attaining are available in our two business related clubs: Students In Free Enterprise and the Business Undergraduate Society.
+Opportunities for students to apply the business knowledge they are attaining are available in our two business related clubs: Phi Beta Lambda and the Business Undergraduate Society.

 General Business Emphasis